Unravelling the mystery that makes viruses infectious

 The enterovirus group also includes the human rhinovirus, which causes the common cold.

 Using a combination of molecular and mathematical biology, the researchers were able to identify possible sites on the RNA molecule that could act as packaging signals.
-Using advanced electron microscopes at the Astbury Biostructure Laboratory at the University of Leeds, scientists were able to directly visualise this process - the first time that has been possible with any virus of this type.
+Using advanced electron microscopes, scientists were able to directly visualise this process - the first time that has been possible with any virus of this type.

-Professor Twarock added: "Understanding in detail how this process works, and the fact that it appears conserved in an entire family of viral pathogens, will enable the pharmaceutical industry to develop anti-viral agents that can block these key interactions and prevent disease."

 ###